Share your local pride and holiday spirit with a handmade ornament!

-Please assist VML by letting us know by August 30, 2016, if you plan to participate.
-Simply e-mail email@example.com with the subject line: “Yes!
-We’re sending an ornament.”
-In the body of the e-mail, please note the name of your city or town along with the contact person who will be coordinating the project.
+Step 1: Email Manuel Timbreza, firstname.lastname@example.org to confirm your entry.
+In the body of the email please note the name of your city, town or county along with the contact person who will be coordinating the project.

-- Each participating locality is asked to submit one holiday ornament.
+- Each participating locality may submit one ornament.

 - The Executive Mansion prefers hand-made ornaments as opposed to purchased ornaments.

-- Preferred size of the ornament should be no larger than 6 inches in any dimension.
-Be mindful that the ornament is not too heavy to hang on the tree.
+- The ornament should be no larger than 6 inches in any dimension.

-- The finished ornament should be sent along with the name of the locality and artist placed on the back or bottom of the ornament.
+- The finished ornament should include the name of the locality, year and artist on the back or bottom.

-We recognize that there will be questions and we welcome you to phone or email so that we can work with you on what we hope will be a fun and creative project that displays our pride in our Commonwealth.
-You are welcome to contact the VML’s Nancy Chafin at firstname.lastname@example.org or 804-523-8527 or you may email the Executive Mansion at: email@example.com.
+We welcome you to phone or email with any questions so that we can work with you on what we hope will be a fun and creative project that displays our Virginia pride.
+Please feel free to contact the VML or VACo office as appropriate or you may also contact the Executive Mansion at 804-371-2642 or email@example.com.